josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Some interesting facts about the race:

 * Average age is 41 years old and 40 years old is the largest age group
-* Majority number of people belonged to the 'BLACK WAVE'
+* The majority number of people belonged to the 'BLACK WAVE'
-* Majority of the people finished the race between 20 and 30 minutes.
+* The majority of the people finished the race between 20 and 30 minutes.
-* Youngest runner was 11 years old, oldest 78
+* The youngest runner was 11 years old, oldest was 78

 ![Statistics of interest, like average age, wave they belong, finishing time](images/esru_numbers.svg)